 There are no correct answers to wicked problems.
 Policymakers trying to solve these problems often face conflicting priorities.
 What works in one location might not be the best answer for another as demonstrated by the adverse effects of social distancing in countries like Afghanistan.
 This is likely because of differences in institutional structures, economies, or cultures that must be acknowledged.
 A coordinated, global response does not necessitate that the response is uniform everywhere.

 Furthermore, wicked problems are interconnected and have cross-cutting impacts on each other.
 On the one hand, they exacerbate preexisting challenges.
-The coronavirus pandemic has showed us how fragile our institutions are, broadening the inequalities between rich and poor as it disproportionately affects vulnerable and marginalized groups around the world.
+The coronavirus pandemic has shown us how fragile our institutions are, broadening the inequalities between rich and poor as it disproportionately affects vulnerable and marginalized groups around the world.
 On the other hand, improving the situation of one wicked problem can help us to avoid the risk of future unknown catastrophes.

-Despite there being no single solution to any wicked problem, it is clear that we need a total systems change and societal transformation.
+Despite there being no single solution to any wicked problem, it is clear that we need a total system change and societal transformation.
 Without a comprehensive mitigation strategy, the domino effects and feedback loops of wicked problems will perpetuate.
 To achieve this transformation, the underlying drivers of these problems must be seriously addressed with a committed and globally cooperative approach.
 Despite their limitations, there remains an essential role for organizations like the World Health Organization and other multilateral institutions in facilitating these efforts.

 Driving urgent and crucial action

 Our societies will survive this coronavirus pandemic.
 There will be pieces to pick up and damage to repair.
 We will have to take care of each other, but we will get through it.
 With other wicked problems, however, there may be no “getting through it” because of the scale of potential damage.
-One of the best ways to tackle a wicked problem is to approach it early and directly, before it escalates into something worse.
+One of the best ways to tackle a wicked problem is to approach it early and directly before it escalates into something worse.
 We are now presented with an opportunity to learn from these lessons and do better.
 For example, addressing climate change and working towards sustainability goals will help us prevent future global devastation.
 It is not too late.
 In the years to come, let’s not find ourselves asking, “why didn’t we act?”

 As for me, I am hopeful and optimistic.
 Change is hard, but not impossible.
 The coronavirus pandemic also showed us that.